Mileage: 5.5 miles RT (can be up to 10 miles RT to reach the summit)

 Elevation Gain/Highest: 2046ft/5027ft

-Map: Green Trails Snoqualmie Pass No. 207, my GAIA, Summit Post
+Map: Green Trails Snoqualmie Pass No. 207, Summit Post

 Favorite Eats After Hike: Garlic Crush, Agave Cocina, North Bend Bar & Grill, Chang Thai & Pho, The Commonwealth, Basecamp Books & Bites, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.